hiiamboris/red-wiki/Guru-Meditations.md

 > In process-typecheck-directive in the compiler, certain built-ins are protected from macro replacement: unless, forever, does, prin, positive?, negative?, max, min.
 Why just these?

 Because the compiler needs them untouched in order to identify the function's name.
 In the future the R/S compiler could know the function's name, and pass it through the #typecheck directive.
 Only native! functions are use #typecheck directives and, among those, only the few above collide with existing macros.

+# Calling Red from Red/System

+You can't use arbitrary Red code in a #call directive, e.g., `#call [make image! compose [(size) 255.255.255.255]]`.
+You can only call a single Red function, passing Red value pointers as arguments.

+# How do I get the address of a struct! member as a pointer! type?

+Red/System doesn't have that feature yet.
+Currently, you need to do manual pointer arithmetic to get the address.